 Continuing Professional Development

-I am a member of Speech Pathology Australia (SPA) and a Certified Practising Speech Pathologist (CPSP).
+I am a member of Speech Pathology Australia (MSPA) and a Certified Practising Speech Pathologist (CPSP).

 In 2013 I attended some enjoyable continuing professional development workshops:

 - Stuttering and Anxiety: Preschool to Year 6 Children, teleconference with Associate Professor Ross Menzies

 - Emergent Literacy: What Can Speech Pathologists Do to Help Preschool Aged Children, Their Families and Their Preschools? presented by Dr Roslyn Neilson